Alonso-del-Arte/chess/doc/Etiquette.md

 as they know well enough to notice them, and often in advance, so that games frequently end well before checkmate is obvious to a beginner.

+When a check is checkmate, some players might simply say "check" instead of "checkmate."
+Depending on the skill levels of the players, and the perceived skill levels of their opponents, this might be considered condescending.

+But it's best to assume that a player calling checkmate just "check" wasn't completely certain and wanted to make sure first.
+After all, it would be far more embarrassing to claim checkmate and then the opponent discovers it's merely a check.

 ### Asking to take a move back

 In a coaching context, the student can certainly ask the teacher to take back a